7 Things I Love Most About Living In Panama

 There are so many things that I love about living in Panama.
 Here’s my shortlist of the 7 things that I like best:

 I appreciate that my cost of living is much less than it was in Texas.
 In Texas, my electric bill was $250 to $450 a month.
 In Panama, my electric bill is rarely over $25 a month.
 In Texas, my water bill was $80 a month.
-In Panama, I pay $100 for water for the whole year.
-My cell phone bill is only $15 a month.
-It’s only $12 to see an excellent doctor.
-And my international health insurance is 80% less than I’d have to pay in the US.
-I especially love that I do not have any property taxes, and my house and car insurance are less than $200 a year each.
-These all add up to big savings!

 Are you thinking about moving to Panama?
 Check out our guide to living in Panama and learn more about our relocation tours.

-I love how friendly and welcoming the Panamanian people are to foreigners and to each other.
-Because foreigners have been coming to Panama for hundreds of years, the Panamanian people feel comfortable being around foreigners.
-The Panamanian government puts out the red carpet for foreigners by making it super easy to get a residency Visa to live in Panama indefinitely.
+I love how friendly and welcoming the Panamanian people are to foreigners and each other.
+Because foreigners have been coming to Panama for hundreds of years, the Panamanian people feel comfortable around foreigners.
+The Panamanian government puts out the red carpet for foreigners by making it easy to get a residency Visa to live in Panama indefinitely.

 The thing I love the most about living in Panama is the weather and the fresh air.
 One of the reasons I left Texas was because I was fed up with living in 100-degree summers and cold, icy winters.
 In Texas, I either had my air conditioner on or my heater on almost all year.
-But in Panama, living in the mountains, I don’t even need an air conditioner or heater.
-I have my windows open every day, so I can get fresh clean air.
+But in Panama, living in the mountains, I don’t need an air conditioner or heater.
+I have my windows open daily, so I can get fresh clean air.
 Daytime temperatures are in the low to mid-70s.
 Evening temperatures are in the mid-60s.
 To me, this is perfect weather and the perfect place to live.

 Come see how you can LIVE BETTER for LESS in Panama!